pergus/netbox-zabbix/README.md

 Add a view that lists all inconsistent devm/hosts.

 ### Todo

 * Should deleting a host in zabbix that doesn't exist cause an exception?
-Exception: Failed to soft delete zabbix host 11537: No host with host id '11537' found in Zabbix
+  Exception: Failed to soft delete zabbix host 11537: No host with host id '11537' found in Zabbix No the jobs should not cause an exception.
+But a warning as result.

-[DONE] Failsafe delete - implemented Hard/Soft delete.
+* Rename 'host' in Interfaces to zconf?

-[DONE] DNS name changes
+* CF that excludes a machine from appearing in NetBox only.

 * What if an interface change the ip address?
   Here be dragons!